List of Doctors characters introduced in 2022

 Doctors is a British medical soap opera which began broadcasting on BBC One on 26 March 2000.
 Set in the fictional West Midlands town of Letherbridge, the soap follows the lives of the staff and patients of the Mill Health Centre, a fictional NHS doctor's surgery, as well as its two sister surgeries, the University of Letherbridge Campus Surgery and Sutton Vale Surgery.
 The following is a list of characters that first appeared in Doctors in 2022, by order of first appearance.
 All characters are introduced by the programme's executive producer, Mike Hobson.
 Hazeem Durrani (Ashraf Ejhbair) began appearing in January after he was introduced as a relative of Ruhma Carter's (Bharti Patel).
-Clare Wille then joined the cast in February as Davina Hargrove, a friend of Zara Carmichael's (Elisabeth Dermot Walsh).
+Clare Wille then joined the cast in February as Davina Hargrove, a friend of Zara Carmichael's (Elisabeth Dermot Walsh), as well as Rosie Colton (Janice Connolly) being introduced as a receptionist at Sutton Vale.
 Princess Buchanan (Laura White) made her first appearance in March as a trainee doctor from Sutton Vale, as well as nurse practitioner Maeve Ludlow (Clelia Murphy).
 Kia Pegg then debuted in April as receptionist Scarlett Kiernan.
 Roxy Piper (Fiona Skinner) then joined in September as Emma Reid's (Dido Miles) neighbour.
 Then in October, Samuel Morgan-Davies joined the cast as police constable Gareth Lewis.
 Additionally, multiple other characters appear throughout the year.